-Veterans Dental Eligibility
+Veterans Dental Benefits and Eligibility

 In the Spotlight

 Teeth do a lot of work!
 They're useful for speaking, chewing food, shaping your face and showing the world a smile.
-So it's important to keep your teeth and mouth healthy as you age.
+So it's necessary to keep your teeth and mouth healthy as you age.
 Check out Aging and Your Smile on MyHealtheVet to learn important dental care facts and maintain healthy teeth over your lifetime.